flatcar-archive/flatcar-docs/os/booting-on-auro.md

 ### Create Keypair

-You can import an existing public key by using the `nova keypair-add` command, however for this guide, we will be creating a new keypair and storing the private key for it locally and use it to access our Container Linux cluster.
+You can import an existing public key by using the `nova keypair-add` command, however for this guide, we will be creating a new keypair and storing the private key for it locally and use it to access our Flatcar Linux cluster.

 ```sh
 $ nova keypair-add coreos-key > coreos.pem